Self-employment trends in New Brunswick: 1982-2016Summary...

 Future updates to the Citizen Database and BizNet datasets will make it possible to analyze retention rates of applicants through the Atlantic Immigration Pilot as well.

-Report - Immigrant Retention in New Brunswick: Results from BizNet and Citizen Database (2019) (Black & White)
+Report - Immigrant retention in New Brunswick: Results from BizNet and Citizen Database (2019) (Colour)

 The Impact of Official Bilingualism on the Geographic Mobility of New BrunswickersSummary...